Multi-Layer Bilinear Generalized Approximate Message Passing: State Evolution

 \section{State Evolution}

 In this section, we present the state evolution (SE) analysis for the ML-BiGAMP algorithm, which illustrates that the asymptotic MSE performance of the ML-BiGAMP algorithm can be fully characterized via a set of simple one-dimensional equations under the large system limit.
 Previous work pertaining to SE analysis for AMP-like algorithms was found in \cite{bayati2011dynamics}, in which the SE was mathematically rigorous.
-The derivation of SE analysis here is similar to those given in \cite{Rangan2012RM} and \cite{manoel2017multi}.
-Their SE analysis are extracted from the practical algorithm after averaging the observed signal and measurement matrix.
+In our derivation of SE analysis, we use some concepts (Definition 1, 2, and Assumption 1) from \cite{2010arXiv1010.5141R}.
+However, the SE of ML-BiGAMP presented here is different from SE of \cite{2010arXiv1010.5141R} in the following aspects.
+Firstly, \cite{2010arXiv1010.5141R} considered single layer with known measurement matrix, while we consider the multi-layer bilinear generalized model.
+Secondly, we give the detailed SE derivation (although heuristic) that features a special treatment towards the marginal density function: they are interpreted as the transitional probability of a Markov chain, c.f.
+(100) in the Appendix B, while the details of SE's proof of \cite{2010arXiv1010.5141R} are omitted.
+The SE analysis is extracted from the practical algorithm after averaging the observed signal and measurement matrices.
 It is worthy of noting that the analysis is based on \textit{large system limit}, that is, when $\forall \ell, N_{\ell}, K\rightarrow \infty$ but the ratios

 are fixed and finite.

 \begin{proposition} In large system limit, by averaging the observation, the asymptotic MSE performance of the ML-BiGAMP algorithm can be fully characterized by a set of scalar equations termed state evolution shown in Algorithm \ref{alg:SE}. \end{proposition}